Terrorism in Russia: Russian Federation

 The First Chechen War (1994–1996) and the Second Chechen War (2000–2009) saw Chechen nationalism transformed into jihadism.
 In later years, the conflict extended beyond Chechnya, inspiring jihadist movements in Dagestan and Ingushetia.
 Since the First Chechen war, there has been a number of attacks by jihadists in various Russian cities, with the Doubrovka Theatre hostage crisis in Moscow (over 150 dead, including 130 hostages, in 2002) and the Beslan school siege in North Ossetia (334 dead, including 186 children, in 2004) peaking.
 There have been numerous other bloody jihadist terrorist attacks, notably at airports and in the Moscow and St Petersburg metros, with dozens of deaths.

-Other types of terrorism in modern Russia are less significant (the activity of such radical left-wing groups as New Revolutionary Alternative and terrorist attacks by racialist Russian nationalists, such as 2006 Moscow market bombing and the assassinations committed by Battle Organization of Russian Nationalists).

 1999 Russian apartment bombings

 The Russian apartment bombings were a series of bombings in Russia that killed 300 & injured over 1,700.
 And, together with the Dagestan War, led the country into the Second Chechen War.
 The four bombings took place in the Russian cities of Buinaksk, Moscow and Volgodonsk during early days of September 1999.

 The bombings were followed by a controversial episode when a suspected bomb was found and defused in an apartment block in the Russian city of Ryazan on 22 September, which was then explained to be an exercise by the Russian security services, the FSB.

 An official investigation of the bombings was completed only three years later, in 2002.
 Seven suspects were killed, six have been convicted on terrorism-related charges, and one remains a fugitive.
-According to the investigation, the Moscow and Volgodonsk bombings were organized and led by Achemez Gochiyaev, who headed a group of Karachai Wahhabis, while the Buinaksk bombing was organized and perpetrated by a different group of Dagestani Wahhabis.
+According to the investigation, the Moscow and Volgodonsk bombings were organized and led by Achemez Gochiyaev, who headed a group of "Karachai Wahhabis", while the Buinaksk bombing was organized and perpetrated by a different group of "Dagestani Wahhabis".

 The Russian Duma rejected two motions for parliamentary investigation of the Ryazan incident.
 An independent public commission to investigate the bombings chaired by Duma deputy Sergei Kovalev was rendered ineffective because of government refusal to respond to its inquiries.
 Two key members of the Kovalev Commission, Sergei Yushenkov and Yuri Shchekochikhin, both Duma members, have since died in assassinations in April 2003 and July 2003 respectively.
 The commission's lawyer Mikhail Trepashkin was arrested in October 2003 to become one of the better-known political prisoners in Russia.